Protist: Homeostasis

-Many freshwater protists need to osmoregulate (i.e., remove excess water volume to adjust the ion concentrations) because non-saline water enters in excess by osmosis from the environment and by endocytosis when feeding.
-Osmoregulation is done through active ion transporters of the cell membrane and through contractile vacuoles, specialized organelles that periodically excrete fluid high in potassium and sodium through a cycle of diastole and systole.
-The cycle stops when the cells are placed in a medium with different salinity, until the cell adapts.
+Many freshwater protists need to osmoregulate (i.e., remove excess water volume to adjust the ion concentrations) because non-saline water enters in excess from the environment.
+Osmoregulation is done through ion transporters of the cell membrane and through contractile vacuoles, specialized organelles unique to protists that periodically excrete fluid high in potassium and sodium through a cycle of contractions.
+These vacuoles are surrounded by the spongiome, a system of vesicles or tubes that slowly collect fluid from the cytoplasm into the vacuoles, which then contract and discharge the fluid through a pore.
+The mechanism, location, and structure of this system vary across protists.
+For example, ciliates contract the vacuoles by actin and microtubule filaments; dinoflagellates contract it through a sheath formed by a flagellar rootlet, known as the pusule.
+Marine, parasitic, or thick-walled protists lack these vacuoles.